phanluanint/mongodb-atlas-vpc-peering/README.md

-# Welcome to your CDK TypeScript project
+# MongoDB Atlas with AWS CDK and VPC Peering

-This is a blank project for CDK development with TypeScript.
+This project provides a reusable MongoDB construct for deploying an AWS CDK stack that integrates with MongoDB Atlas using VPC peering.

+For full details, visit: https://luanphan.net/blog/mongodb-atlas-aws-cdk-vpc-peering/

 The `cdk.json` file tells the CDK Toolkit how to execute your app.